 *The “banana pancake trail” is the common, well-trodden backpacker route through Southeast Asia.
 It gets its name from the popular breakfast almost all hostels serve, which most Westerners prefer to local breakfast meals of pho or rice soup.
 Yes, it’s a little embarrassing.
 And yes, you will eat a banana pancake before these 3 weeks in Vietnam are over.

-I want to give a brief introduction so you’ll know what types of activities, schedule, and budget to expect for this 3 week Vietnam itinerary.
+I want to give a brief introduction so you’ll know what types of activities, schedule, and budget to expect.

 Motorbike rentals are really popular among backpackers in Southeast Asia, but I just don’t feel comfortable with them.
 I’ve seen too many backpackers with brutal, gnarly motorbike wounds.
 That said, there are several National Parks on this itinerary, for example, which would be impossible to reach without a motorbike… or a tour!
 There are taxis you can hire, but I found them alarmingly expensive compared to simply booking a tour with an English-speaking expert.